|1) Kep Beach and around

 Top of page

-- Gon Sat Lake - big, beautiful dam-lake with huts along the shore
+- Gon Sat Lake (Secret Lake) - big, beautiful dam-lake with huts along the shore Google Map

-- Relax at the Pool - after so many activities, please don't forget to rest and take a day just to hang loose and enjoy the pool, a good bock and the comfortable deck chair!
+- Relax at the Pool - after so many activities, please don't forget to rest and take a day just to hang loose and enjoy the beautiful pool at Kep Lodge (for outside guests free if you consume $5/person), a good bock and the comfortable deck chair!

-We are sure there are more activites in Kep and that you will find the one which suits you perfectly for a perfect stay in Kep.
+We are sure there are more activities in Kep and that you will find the one which suits you perfectly for a perfect stay in Kep.